 The road to the NFL

-After the Olympics, Graddy turned his focus back on his original passion: football.
-Returning to the University of Tennessee for his sophomore year, he earned a walk-on spot on the football team, but his two-year absence from the sport had taken a toll.
 “I didn't realize how much ground I had lost,” he recalls.
-Reacclimating to the field was challenging; he had to relearn the fundamentals, adapt to his new role as a receiver, and master the intricacies of reading coverages.
-As a result, his playing time during those last two years was limited.
+Reacclimating to the field was challenging; he had to relearn the fundamentals, adapt to his new role as a receiver and master the intricacies of reading coverages.
+As a result, his playing time during those last two years of college was limited.

 Still, Graddy’s speed did not go unnoticed.
 Upon graduating in 1987, he signed as a free agent with the Denver Broncos.
 Two years later, he joined the (then) Los Angeles Raiders in 1989.
 This was when he truly began to flourish in his pro football career.

-From 1990 to 1992, he was a wide receiver with the Raiders, catching 17 passes for 447 yards, returning 27 kickoffs for 458 yards and scoring three touchdowns.
+From 1990-92, he was a wide receiver with the Raiders, catching 17 passes for 447 yards, returning 27 kickoffs for 458 yards and scoring three touchdowns.
 However, the sport took a toll, as he worked to overcome serious injuries including a broken tibia (a bone in the lower leg) and a fractured radial bone (in the lower arm), which limited his ability to run, jump and catch.
 Eventually traded to the Rams in 1993, persistent injuries led to his release.

-During one of his conditioning workouts, Graddy remembers stopping and reflecting on his childhood dream of playing in the NFL.
-He was nearing 30 and felt a sense of closure.
 “That was a very defining moment,” says Graddy.
 “I made peace that my athletic career was over and knew it was time to move on to what else God had for me to do.”

 The road home